oracle/gdk-vscode-extensions/micronaut-tools/README.md

 The extension contributes the following settings:

-* __micronaut-tools.showWelcomePage__ - when set to `True`, show the Micronaut Tools page on extension activation.
+* __micronaut-tools.showWelcomePage__ - when set to `true` (default), show the Micronaut Tools page on extension activation.
 * __micronaut-tools.jdt.buildsystemExecution__ - if set to `true` (default), enables enhanced Run support for Micronaut applications.

 ## Micronaut Commands

-Invoke the Micronaut commands from the Command Palette, then search for "Micronaut".
+Invoke the Micronaut commands from the Command Palette, then search for "Micronaut Tools".
 To open the Command Palette, select **Command Palette** from the **View** menu.

 The following commands are available for Micronaut project development: